 Our recommendation is that each subsequent book in a non-stand-alone series include all the previous books for any readers that haven’t already read the previous books.
 That means that sign ups for the ARC of book 2 will get a file that includes both book 1 and book 2 in it.
 Reviews are only for book 2 officially, but if a reader wishes to go and review book 1 at the same time, they’re of course free to do so.
 Similarly, book 3 would include books 1, 2 and 3.
 And so on.

 Note that we cannot sent out multiple files of each type for a single ARC.
-So for example, you cannot send us a MOBI of Book 1 and a MOBI of Book 2 for your Book 2 ARC.
-We would instead need a single MOBI that includes both books 1 and 2 – like a collection.
+So for example, you cannot send us an EPUB of Book 1 and an EPUB of Book 2 for your Book 2 ARC.
+We would instead need a single EPUB that includes both books 1 and 2 – like a collection.

 We would also recommend noting this situation in your description/blurb, however if you need help on how to word it properly just send us a note and we’d be happy to help.
 A simple example would be: “Note: While this is Book 2 of the series, the author will include Book 1 for any readers that have not yet read it in order for them to catch up.”